Michigan Medicine employees are provided with standard configured desktop computers, laptops, or tablets referred to as CoreImage or CoreMac machines.

 Software that is not included in the Core set needs to be purchased by your department.
 Health Information & Technology Services (HITS) will then assist in having that software packaged and available for distribution in the Michigan Medicine network.

-To verify that the software you need is available as part of the Core set, please see the Michigan Medicine list of Packaged Applications on the Knowledgebase.
+To verify that the software you need is available as part of the Core set, please see the Michigan Medicine list of Packaged Applications (app list) on the Knowledgebase.

 To request a software application that has already been packaged and is available according to the Michigan Medicine Packaged Applications List, you need to submit a customer service request (CSR).
 Please go to Get Help to see all the ways to get in touch with the HITS Service Desk.